HiltonTod/HiltonTod.github.io/_posts/words/2023-05-16-about-tech-writing.md

 `Technical writing is helping people understand complex ideas and technology.`

 This is what I always come back to when I'm explaining my work to someone.
-I enjoy helping people and learning technologies; putting the two together is what led me to the technical writing discipline.
+It's also what led me to the discipline, pulling me away from software engineering.
+I enjoy learning technologies and helping people; putting the two together was a turning point in my career.

 To break it down a bit further, technical writers spend much of their time doing the following.